2bttns/2bttns/app/README.md

 # 2bttns

-## First-time setup
+## Setup for Local Development

 ### Environment Variables

 First, set up the environment variables folder by copying `.env.example` to a new `.env` file.
+Follow the instructions in the `.env.example` file to set up your environment variables.

 ### Docker Compose

 We use Docker Compose to initialize `dev-db` and `test-db` PostgreSQL databases.
 Be sure to have Docker with Docker Compose installed and running before running tests.

-You can modify the database container credentials in `docker-compose.yml`.
+You can modify the Docker database configurations in `docker-compose.yml`.

 ### Local Development